stephtf/readme-generator/README.md

 [GitHub license](https://img.shields.io/badge/license-choice A-blue.svg)

 ## Questions

-If you have any questions about the repo, open an issue or contact me directly at coco@gmail.com.
-You can find more of my work at [nana](https://github.com/nana/).
+If you have any questions about the repo, open an issue or contact me directly at test.
+You can find more of my work at [test](https://github.com/test/).